 If the client wishes to immediately delete an existing allocation, it includes a LIFETIME attribute with a value of 0.
 All other forms of the request refresh the allocation.
-The client MUST NOT include any REQUESTED-ADDRESS-FAMILY attribute in its Refresh Request.

-When refreshing a dual allocation, the client includes ADDITIONAL-ADDRESS-FAMILY attribute indicating the address family type that should be refreshed.
-If no ADDITIONAL-ADDRESS-FAMILY is included then the request should be treated as applying to all current allocations.
+When refreshing a dual allocation, the client includes REQUESTED-ADDRESS-FAMILY attribute indicating the address family type that should be refreshed.
+If no REQUESTED-ADDRESS-FAMILY is included then the request should be treated as applying to all current allocations.
 The client MUST only include family types it previously allocated and has not yet deleted.
 This process can also be used to delete an allocation of a specific address type, by setting the lifetime of that refresh request to 0.
 Deleting a single allocation destroys any permissions or channels associated with that particular allocation; it MUST NOT affect any permissions or channels associated with allocations for the other address family.